bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 - http://localhost:8080/warehouses/4

-This endpoint gets an empty `[]` response because there is no warehouse with an ID of 4 in the DB, yet.
+This endpoint gets an empty `[]` response because there is no warehouse with an ID of 4 in the DB yet.

 So add it in the DB through your MySQL GUI client: